 Irregular, shifting and variable frequencies crowded together | Wind, traffic, ocean | No identifiable pitch, more like noise than tone. |

 But as soon as you start to get into other sound sources, things get more complex.
 Consider, for instance, a flat disk gong.
 Like the string, this is in many ways a very simple form — in this case effectively two-dimensional, defined by a single radius value (which is to say, circular), uniform in thickness and rigidity, and so forth.
 But the flat gong turns out to be considerably more complex in its resulting frequency blend.
 The first thing to note is that the relationships between the frequencies produced by simple disk gongs are not harmonic; they’re pretty much all over the place and any seemingly musical frequency relationships you might be able to pick out are purely coincidental.
 Furthermore, being two dimensional, gongs don’t have a single series or progression of overtones going from low to high.
 A plausible analysis would be that they have two series, one corresponding to modes of vibration featuring concentric nodal rings, and one corresponding to modes featuring nodal diameter lines … but then, it’s more complicated than that, because there are also modes that combine the two.
 The ear knows none of this, of course; it just hears a whole lot of inharmonically related frequency components combining to create a gong-like tone quality.
-For some gong-strokes the ear may perceive one of the many frequencies present as the defining pitch, and it would be tempting to call that one the fundamental.
+For some mallet strokes the ear may perceive one of the many frequencies present as the defining pitch, and it would be tempting to call that one the fundamental.
 But it won’t necessarily be the lowest frequency present, nor necessarily even the lowest of either of the two main types of vibration pattern.
 And in fact, two listeners hearing the same gong tone might perceive different frequencies as the fundamental; even the same listener might hear different frequencies as the defining pitch with different strokes.
 This, then, is a case where thinking in terms of a single pitch-defining fundamental, plus a supporting cast of higher overtones adding color to the tone, doesn’t work so well.

-Here’s another very interesting case study: carillon bells.
+Here’s another interesting case study: carillon bells.
 In some ways bells are similar to the gongs discussed earlier: they tend to produce many inharmonic modes involving combinations of nodal lines and nodal rings.
 Makers of large bells go to great ends to manage the relationships between these modes, with the idea of tuning the most prominent among them to relationships that will make musical sense to the ear and help the listener to focus on the frequency of one mode in particular as the defining pitch.
 Nonetheless, you may have had the experience of listening to a melody played on a set of carillon bells, and at some point realizing that your ears were tracking some unintended mode in the bell sound as the defining pitch.
 Interestingly, the mode that is intended and usually heard as the defining pitch is not the lowest of the frequencies present.
-There is quieter but still audible lower frequency within the carillon bell tone known as the hum tone.
-The mode that gives the bell its defining pitch, meanwhile, is variously known as the strike tone, the prime, or sometimes, confusingly, as the fundamental.
+There is a quieter but still audible lower frequency within the carillon bell tone known as the hum tone.
+The mode that gives the bell its defining pitch is variously known as the strike tone, the prime, or sometimes, confusingly, as the fundamental.

 I have found this bell terminology to be useful in other contexts.
 Recently I made a set of disk gongs in which I managed to adjust the inharmonic relationships between three of the most prominent modes to where they aligned in much more coherent relationships.
 (Specifically, I got them pretty close to octave relationships.
 I did this through a combination of careful sizing of the gongs and careful hammering of the nipple at the center.
 You can read about it here.)
 Like the big bells, these tuned gongs have a clear defining pitch.
 Borrowing the carillon terminology, this pitch can be called the strike tone or prime.
 Then there’s a quieter lower pitch, which can be thought of as the hum tone.
 And of course there are a lot of other frequencies present.
 The tone perceived as the prime is one of the three prominent modes tuned to octave relationships; there’s another an octave above and another two octaves above.
 Together these reinforce very nicely the sense of pitch, while additional quieter inharmonics add a bit of color.

-I’m happy to use the terminology of fundamentals and overtones in those cases where it aptly describes what’s happening both physically and in our perceptions.
 In some other cases, as just discussed, it seems useful to borrow terminology from the carillon bells.
 Those are cases where we can speak of a prime tone as the defining pitch, without implying that that defining pitch is the lowest tone present, nor that it is the fundamental tone of a single overtone series.

 For another essay exploring ideas related to this one, see here.